akinsWin/content/.github/ISSUE_TEMPLATE/CISA-Alert.md

 ---
-name: New CISA Alert
+name: New Threat Alert
-about: Request a new detection analytic for US-Cert.in CISA Alert
+about: Request a new detection analytic for Threat alerts published by well known sources such as US-Cert.in CISA Alert
 title: ''
 labels: ce_cisa_alert
 assignees: ''